 There are many reasons a person may find the resilience they need to recover from alcoholism.
 For some people, it may be their spouse or family.
 Regardless, there are many different ways to find the resilience one requires to recover from alcoholism.
 It all depends on the individual and what works for them.
-Some individuals find great strength in the comradery of sober-living homes.
+Some individuals find great strength in the comradery of AA groups, sober living homes, and therapeutic activities.
 Others prefer trusting in a higher power to empower them in their recovery journey.

 What is a Higher Power?